flutesys/slate/source/index.html.md

 ## Web API Authentication

-*   You must set an HTTP `Authorization` header in the [Basic Auth format](https://en.wikipedia.org/wiki/Basic_access_authentication#Client_side), where the user is your environment ID-Name and the password is an access token key for that environment.
+*   You must set an HTTP `Authorization` header in the [Basic Auth format](https://en.wikipedia.org/wiki/Basic_access_authentication#Client_side), where the user is your environment `username` and the password is an access token key for that environment.
 *   Instead of an `Authorization` header, you may also specify `environment` and `access_token` as JSON body parameters.

 ## SMTP API Authentication